kensho-technologies/qwikidata/.github/CONTRIBUTING.md

 ## Guide

-To develop you can fork and checkout the repo.
+To develop you should fork and clone the repo.
 Then you can pip install it for local development,

 ```bash
 pip install -e ".[dev]"